asjad99/asjad99/README.md

 ###### NLP and Knowledge Discovery :mag_right:  :file_cabinet:

-Using machine learning to perform Information retrival is an interesting challenge.
-I have been involved in various academic and industry projects related to information retreival.
-I'm interested in exploring applications of NLP in making search better.
-Similarly, Data Mining methods provide mechanisms for finding meaningful insights, patterns, trends and exceptions for decision makers.
-Data Mining methods continue to be extract process models, build recommender systems and so on.
+Language understanding remains an ongoing challenge, and Search is not a solved problem.
+I have been involved in various academic and industry projects related to information retreival/knowledge discovery.
+I'm interested in exploring applications of  machine learning to understand language and make improve information/knowledge retreival.

 - [Elastic Search]()  - Scalable keywrod Search using Elasticsearch
 - [Latent Semantic Indexing]() - Scalable Semantic Search using Topic Modeling in Apache Spark  [[Blog Post](https://www.asjadk.io/semantic_search/)]